Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: RV-Bench Learderboard

 Table~\ref{tab:main_results} summarizes the performance of various LLMs on the proposed \textsc{RV-Bench}.
 As expected from the metric definitions, the performance of a given LLM typically follows the order: Acc $\geq$ CR $\geq$ GA@$5$.
 Specifically, higher Acc and GA@$5$ indicate stronger performance on RVQs and greater consistency across RVQ groups, respectively.
 A higher CR reflects the model’s more complete understanding of the reasoning process underlying both the original problem and its RV variants.
 Correspondingly, a higher OOR suggests that while the model may answer the original problem correctly, it fails to capture the underlying problem structure, leading to poor generalization on the RVQs.

 LLMs are expected to demonstrate higher Acc, CR, and GA@$5$, and are preferably to have lower OOR. \textit{Models that meet this expectation are recognized as having complete question pattern understanding and possessing genuine mathematical reasoning capabilities.} Furthermore, the generally lower GA@$5$ suggests that while models can solve individual instances correctly, they struggle to maintain consistency across various variable combinations.
-To mitigate the potential impact of numerical complexity on the RVQs' difficulty, we compared the distribution of computational errors in the RVQs with those in the original problems, as reported in the Appendix.
+To mitigate the potential impact of numerical complexity on the RVQs' difficulty, we compared the distribution of computational errors in the RVQs with those in the original problems, as reported in the extended version.
 The results show that under the Random Variables setting, LLMs do not experience a significant increase in computational errors. \textit{Accordingly, we ignore the impact of numerical complexity in the subsequent experimental analysis and conclusions in this paper.}

 In detail, o3-mini and DeepSeek-R1 lead significantly in performance on \textsc{RV-Bench}, highlighting their exceptional mathematical reasoning capabilities.
 Additionally, proprietary LRMs such as o1-mini and GLM-Zero-Preview demonstrate reliable performance.
-Despite having a model size of approximately 30B, the open-source LRM QwQ-32B also achieves promising accuracy, surpasses that of renowned advanced LLMs such as GPT-4o and Claude-3.5.
+The open-source LRM QwQ-32B also achieves promising accuracy, surpassing that of renowned advanced LLMs such as GPT-4o and Claude-3.5.
 Large-scale chatLLMs, including Gemini-2.0-Pro, DeepSeek-V3, and Claude-3.5-Sonnet, achieve strong results, further supporting the benefits of scaling model size.
-Furthermore, the 14B Phi-4 model achieves impressive performance, validating the effectiveness of synthetic data~\cite{abdin2024phi4}.
 In contrast, other open-source LLMs tend to exhibit mediocre accuracy.
 In summary, the performance of LLMs on \textsc{RV-Bench} remains closely correlated with their underlying mathematical reasoning capabilities.